mechatroner/minimal_gdb/README.md

 #### A typical use case looks like this:
 1. Set some breakpoints in vim, they will be highlighted in the 'sign' column
 2. Run gdb, which will automatically export the breakpoints from step 1.
-3. Set some more breakpoints
+3. Set some more breakpoints in vim
-4. Export them in gdb by using `synbp` command, or by restarting the debugger (the former is easier).
+4. Export them in gdb by using `syncbp` command, or by restarting the debugger (the former is easier).

 ## INSTALLATION:
 Copy the files to your .vim folder or use Vundle.